 #42 of 51 Places to Visit in Maharashtra

 Chikhaldara is the only hill station in the Vidharba region and is a preferred summer retreat.
 It is also the sole coffee-growing area in the region; you can actually get the scent of coffee when you enter Chikhaldara.
-Bhimkund, the place where Bhim took bath after killing Kichaka, is a popular attraction here.
+Bhimkund, the place where Bhim took a bath after killing Kichaka, is a popular attraction here.
 You can also explore Gwaligarh and Narnala Forts, spend a peaceful time near Bir and Kalapani lakes and spot some wild animals at Melghat Tiger Reserve and Gugamal National Park.
 Muktagiri, a collection of 52 Jain temples is only 46 km away from Chikhaldara.

 43. Toranmal, Maharashtra